 • AdBlock automatically updates to the latest version of the filters on every app run.
 We keep the ad servers database up-to-date for you.

-• AdBlock comes with a very handy widget to quickly enable or disable DNS proxy on your device.
+• AdBlock comes with a handy widget to quickly check the DNS proxy status on your device.

 Looking for support?
-Contact our dedicated support line at email@example.com
+Contact our dedicated support line directly from the app.

 In the meanwhile, check latest insights